Want to find the best Bitcoin cloud mining contracts?

 The company can act legit by sending initial payments to its customers.
 But after that it can just keep the already received payments for hash power and then make no further payments.

-If you beleive you have found a legitimate clound mining company, you can really make sure by putting it to the test.
+If you believe you have found a legitimate cloud mining company, you can really make sure by putting it through the following test.

 If any of these red flags are present, we recommend proceeding with caution.